davidwah/huawei-hilink-status/README.md

 **Tested with  Huawei E3231 and E3131**

+\* caution: the E3131 comes in several different hardware variant, make sure your hardware can support **Hi-Link** mode.

 ## Setup power supply

 If using a newer Raspberry Pi (B+,2 or 3) the Pi should be able to power the USB modem direclty without a y-cable ot usb hub if max power mode is tured on.
 Ensure a decent 2A PSU is used: